 2. be free of marine animal ingredients

-Will you protect the core business information of participating companies, and does a feed mill have to disclose its recipe & IP?
+Will you protect the core business information of participating companies, and does a feed mill have to disclose its recipe (formulation) & IP?

 The F3 Team and the judges have an incentive to keep the reputation of the F3 Prize.
-Entrants must disclose ingredients for each feed, but not the recipe.
+Entrants must disclose ingredients for each feed, but not the recipe (formulation).
 Usually, ingredients need to be disclosed in most countries on the feed bag, so the contest request is not unusual.
 Business information from the prior two F3 competitions were never disclosed or leaked.

 How do you verify samples and sales submissions?

 No. In fact, we are considering another prize targeted towards recycling farmed fish waste.
 However, for this prize we want to increase the options available for substitute feed sources for carnivorous species since the supply of wild caught fish and in particular forage fish, which are the most common source of fishmeal and fish oil used in aquafeeds, is at risk.
 More innovation is needed to find additional ingredients and cost effective formulations if the industry is to continue to grow.